 “I had to learn to find the line between what’s business and when it’s good to be charitable,” she says.
 “Ultimately I can’t be good to the charities if I’m not good to myself.”

-The list of charitable organizations Michelle is involved with is impressive, including CHEO, St. Joe’s Women’s Centre and the Ottawa Integrative Cancer Centre (OICC).
+The list of charitable organizations she’s involved with is impressive, including CHEO, St. Joe’s Women’s Centre and the Ottawa Integrative Cancer Centre (OICC).
 She’s donated her portraiture skills to the annual Ottawa Hospital Gala for nearly two decades.
-In 2011, Michelle became a founding member of the Royal Ottawa’s Women for Mental Health.
+In 2011, she became a founding member of the Royal Ottawa’s Women for Mental Health.
 She even donated one of her gorgeous canvas prints to my inaugural CARE Canada fundraiser, Kickass Talks for CARE.

 Michelle volunteers her leadership skills to a wide range of committees and organizations, including United Way Ottawa, Élisabeth Bruyère Foundation, Ottawa Regional Cancer Foundation, Telus Community Foundation, Algonquin College Foundation, Youth Services Bureau Charitable Foundation and the Royal Canadian Geographical Society.

 She has also self-published four charitable books, all of which she financed herself, donating her time to bringing awareness to a variety of important causes.
 Her first was a coffee table book called Look Beyond… The Faces & Stories of People with HIV/AIDS (1996), which she says she created “to show that AIDS doesn’t discriminate; anyone can catch AIDS and it’s not just a gay disease.”
 The book features a range of people of all ages, backgrounds and orientations, who contracted HIV.
 As she puts it, “grandparents and children and families, women and gay men.
 It was a voice for these people of all generations and genders.”